 Just as you would indoors, it’s easy to make your outdoor spaces cozy by using items such as comfortable seating, adding textures with plush pillows and throws, and/or by adding fun lighting such as fairy or bistro lights.
 Eco-friendly rattan furnishings have also made a huge comeback as they’re sustainable and will last for years to come.
 Making an outdoor space feel warm is basically about bringing the indoors outside in whatever ways work for you.
 Ambiance can also be created through music so consider buying a portable Bluetooth speaker you can easily tote from one broken-plan area to another.
 If you’re planning on holding movie nights under the stars, there are some inviting inflatable sofas and loungers that provide extra seating in a pinch.

 Besides adding a row of cedars that can quickly define a space, adding greenery is a huge trend for outdoor spaces.
 Mixing grass and pavers to create a French-inspired checkerboard look is a popular design trend showcased by designer Nate Berkus.
 And the greenery doesn’t even have to be real!
 Faux grass or topiaries may be just the thing your outdoor space needs to get that finished look.
 Berkus also suggests suspending greenery from overhead on a trellis or a tree to help create a living-type ceiling.
-According to seed and plant giant Burpee, this year’s outdoor trend is to curate a muted flower garden including ornamental grasses that can add a relaxing element when they’re gently swaying during a summer breeze.
+According to seed and plant giant Burpee, a muted flower garden with ornamental grasses can add a relaxing element, especially as the grass gently sways during a summer breeze.
 Sounds heavenly, doesn’t it?